ulsdevteam/ojs-sushiLite-plugin/README.md

 ## Installation

 Install this as a "generic" plugin in OJS.
-To install manually via the filesystem, extract the contents of this archive to a directory (e.g. "sushiLite") under "plugins/generic" in your OJS root.
+To install manually via the filesystem, extract the contents of this archive to a "sushiLite" directory under "plugins/generic" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/ojs-sushiLite-plugin plugins/generic/sushiLite` and `git submodule update --init --recursive plugins/generic/sushiLite`.
 Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`

 ## Usage